Subaru Sumeragi: Characterization and themes

 Subaru's personality changes when Hokuto is murdered by Seishiro, becoming a distant and lonely adult in the timeskip.
 He becomes a smoker as it reminds him of Seishiro and his past which he used to enjoy.
 In the finale, Subaru once again sympathizes with the people who committee evil deeds to the point of believing that he is also similar to Seishiro.
-Anime Feminist claims that while Subaru's characterization heavily relies on empathy, Clamp appears to send a message to the readers using Subaru as an audience surrogate that it is important for everybody to value themselves too although empathy on itself does not qualify as negative trait.
 When meeting the young Kamui Shiro, the previous distant Subaru shows a more comforting side as he helps him to face reality during the events of X. His past persona is also hinted more when Fuma Monou grants him one of the wishes he had in the past, hinting that the bond between Subaru and Seishiro is still prominent.
 When Seishiro dies in battle, Subaru tells Kamui that there is not a single path that might make everybody's dreams come true, something that heavily affects him.
 However, when Fuma offers Subaru to transplant Seishiro' lost eye, Clamp wrote it in a way so the bond between Subaru and Seishiro will never be destroyed.
-Anime Feminist noted that X treated Subaru and Seishiro as a toxic relationship due to their tragic nature when Seishiro is recognized as an individual who actually showed romantic feelings towards Subaru.
-Although Seishiro's death leads to more of Subaru's suffering and his eventual alliance with Fuma, Subaru is not portrayed as an antagonistic character as he shows that he is still the kind protagonist from Tokyo Babylon when he continues his support towards Kamui's fights.